metadew/iesi/docs/pages/manage/generalsettings.md

 Server mode is set by the `server.mode` key (`off` for disabled, `standalone` for enabled).
 If server mode is enabled, the following configuration has to be defined:
 * `server.threads.size`: the maximum number of concurrent executions of scripts
 * `server.threads.timeout`: the maximum duration (in minutes) a script can run.
-If the this time threshold is exceeded, the script execution is aborted.
+If this time threshold is exceeded, the script execution is aborted.

 ```yaml
 iesi: